 Throughout his career, Geoffrey has been an advocate for Canadian composers and their music.
 Choral Canada’s Anacrusis magazine and the American Choral Directors Association Choral Journal have published two articles: “Dialogue With Three Distinguished Canadian Choral Composers”, and “Dialogue With Five Contemporary Canadian Composers”.
 Other published and online articles include “How to Commission a New Piece of Choral Music” and “What Happens to My Royalties When I Die?”
 The ACDA blog published his article, “From India Ink to Digital Bits”, which explores the effect of the electronic revolution on music today, and challenges contemporary choral conductors to experiment with the fusion of electronic and choral music!

-Recent reviews by prominent Canadian musicians include:
+Recent reviews by prominent Canadian musicians:

 “… A senior figure in the Canadian choral landscape.”